mohammedsalemoff/Simple-HR-System/README.md

 * Restart the application without closing it.
 * Uses constructors to initialize objects.
 * Uses copy constructors for creating object copies.
+* Uses a reusable `Helper` class for common application methods and input validation.

 ---